Safari Running Slow on macOS Ventura? Here's the Fix

 2. Clear History and Caches

-The longer you use the Safari browser, the more history and caches you accumulate.
-This may slow down your Safari, so you need to clear these data.
+The longer you use the Safari browser, the more history and cache Safari stores on your computer.
+This may slow down your Safari browser, so you will need to clear this data.

 Follow the steps to clear them: